crcarreno/PulseConnector/readme.md

 ![PulseConnector USE](images/pulseconnector1.png)

-**PulseConnector** PulseConnector is a lightweight Python database connector that transforms your data into a ready-to-use OData API in minutes.
+**PulseConnector** PulseConnector is a lightweight Python database connector that transforms your data into a ready-to-use OData API in minutes

 ---